COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Introduction

-We argue that to boost the performance of downstream CTR prediction tasks, the pre-training method should be aware of the downstream task and should also be decoupled from the CTR task to reduce computation.
+To boost the performance of downstream CTR prediction tasks, we argue that the representation learning method should be aware of the downstream CTR task and should also be decoupled from the CTR task to reduce computation.
 To achieve this goal, we propose a \textbf{CO}ntrastive \textbf{U}se\textbf{R} \textbf{I}nt\textbf{E}ntion \textbf{R}econstruction (\textbf{\name{}}) method.
 Our method is based on an intuitive assumption: An item clicked by a user is likely to have visual characteristics similar to some of the clicking history items.
-For example, a user that has clicked on a white dress and a red T-shirt may also be interested in a red dress.
-However, the visual characteristics that affect the users' choices may not be as clear as in the example, such as looking cute or cool.
+One straightforward approach is to optimize the distance between user embeddings (comprised of item images previously clicked by the user) and clicked item image embeddings.
+Unlike the typical one-to-one correspondence in common contrastive learning, this establishes a many-to-one correspondence.
+Consequently, we must aggregate multiple item image embeddings from the user's historical clicks.
+Common aggregation methods include self-attention or pooling.
+However, it should be noted that user click histories often contain a significant number of images that have low relevance to the clicked items.
+Directly minimizing the distance between these aggregated embeddings may result in all images having very similar embeddings.
 To mine the visual features related to user interests, we propose reconstructing the next clicking item with a cross-attention mechanism on the clicking history items.
-The reconstruction can be interpreted by a weighted sum of history item embeddings, as depicted in \reffig{fig:intro} (a), which can be trained end-to-end.
-Minimizing the reconstruction loss alone will lead to a trivial solution: all the embeddings collapse to the same value.
-Thus, we propose to optimize a contrastive loss that not only encourages lower reconstruction error, but also push embeddings of un-clicked items further apart, as depicted in \reffig{fig:intro} (b).
+The reconstruction can be interpreted by a weighted sum of history item embeddings, which effectively selects related images from history in an end-to-end manner, as depicted in \reffig{fig:intro}.
+We propose to optimize a contrastive loss that not only encourages lower reconstruction error, but also push embeddings of un-clicked items further apart.
 We conducted various experiments to verify our motivation and design of the method.
-In offline experiments, our method achieves $0.46\%$ absolute improvement on AUC and $10.4\%$ relative improvement on NDCG@10 compared to a strong baseline.
-In online A/B tests, we achieve $0.88\%$ improvement on GMV in the women's clothing category, which is significant considering the volume of the Taobao search engine.
+Our pre-trained image embedding achieves $12\%$ improvements in NDCG and Recall on several public datasets compared with strong baselines.
+We conducted experiments in a large-scale Taobao dataset, our method achieves $0.46\%$ absolute offline improvement on AUC.
+In online A/B tests, we achieve $0.88\%$ improvement on GMV in the women's clothing category, which is significant considering the volume of Taobao online shopping platform.